aspinwall-ui/aspinwall-launcher/README.md

 We plan to add translations for Aspinwall projects, which will most likely be hosted on Weblate; however, this has not been set up yet.

+The current TODO list for the shell can be found [here](https://github.com/aspinwall-ui/aspinwall/issues/1).

 ## FAQ

 ### **Q:** Where does the name come from?